terryworona/TWMessageBarManager/README.md

 ### Callbacks

-By default, if a user ***taps*** a on a message while it is presented, it will automatically dismiss.
+By default, if a user ***taps*** on a message while it is presented, it will automatically dismiss.
 To be notified of the touch, simply supply a callback block:

     [[MessageBarManager sharedInstance] showMessageWithTitle:@"Account Updated!"